keuperj/Carme/README.md

  * Web front-end (management and IDE)

 ## Comming soon...
-The Carme prototype (alpha) is currently up and running - we are working towards the first beta release to be presented at ISC 18 (mid June)
+* The Carme prototype (beta) is currently up and running on our Cluster
+* First public beta reales: 9/2018
+* 1.0 End 2018

 ## Who is behind Carme?
-Carme is currently developed at the machine learning group of the Fraunhofer Competence Center HPC -> http://itwm.fraunhofer.de/ml
+* Carme is currently developed at the machine learning group of the Fraunhofer Competence Center HPC -> http://itwm.fraunhofer.de/ml
+* Contact: info@open-carme.org

+We are open for contributions!